storageos/api-manager/controllers/pod-mutator/README.md

-# Pod Scheduler Admission Controller
+# Pod Mutator Admission Controller

+The Pod Mutator is a mutating admission controller that modifies Pods during the create process.

+## Mutators

+The Pod Mutator can run multiple mutation functions, each performing a different
+task:

-This is a mutating admission controller that adds the name of the StorageOS scheduler extender to the Pod's `SchedulerName`, if the Pod has volumes backed by StorageOS and does not have the `storageos.com/scheduler=false` annotation set on the Pod.
+- The Pod Scheduler mutator adds the name of the StorageOS scheduler extender to the Pod's `SchedulerName`.
+See [Pod Scheduler Mutator](controllers/pod-mutator/scheduler/README.md) for more detail.

-## Trigger

-All Pod create events are evaluated.

-Pods that have the annotation `storageos.com/scheduler=false` set are ignored.

-The Pod's volumes are enumerated, and if at least one volume is backed by StorageOS, the SchedulerName will be changed to use the StorageOS Pod scheduler.

-## Disabling

-Pod's can be skipped individually by setting the `storageos.com/scheduler=false` annotation.

-To disable for all Pods, the api-manager can be started with `-scheduler-name` set to an empty string.

 ## Webhook server

-The Pod Scheduler admission controller runs as a webhook within api-manager.
+The admission controller runs as a webhook within api-manager.
-The webhook server is shared by other admission controllers and uses a self-signed certificate.
+The webhook server uses a self-signed certificate.

 Certificates are rotated automatically and stored in a secret.
-Multiple instances of the api-manager shared the same certificate and will check for updates periodically, configured with the `-webhook-cert-refresh-interval` flag.
+Multiple instances of the api-manager share the same certificate and will check for updates periodically, configured with the `-webhook-cert-refresh-interval` flag.

 Certificates are valid for 1 year and re-issued after 6 months.
 The `-webhook-cert-refresh-interval` should be kept to run frequently (default `30m`) as restarting the api-manager will reset the refresh timer.

+## Disabling

+It is not possible to disable the Webhook server.
+Instead, disable the individual mutation functions so the Pod Mutation becomes a no-op.

 ## Tunables